SQANT-ALGORITHM/writing/_drafts/2016-09-08-Decentralized-Software-and-the-Gun.md

 - Decentralized Software
 ---

 Every once in a blue moon, some red-blooded Texan will make the news with a good old fashioned, full-throated call for secession from the United States of America.
 As a Texan, it's hard to explain to others not so blessed and burdened that the practiced political ritual of finding and amplifying such a lout is both practically meaningless and, culturally, absolutely essential.
 There is no good case to be made for Texas' secession from the United States.
-But it is absolutely essential that Texas make on, recurrently, like a credible threat, at least in its own mind's eye.
+But it is absolutely essential that Texas make on, recurrently, like a credible threat.
 What others make of the show, if anything at all, is quite beside the point.
 It's a feckless exercise in national politicking for the sake of identity politics entirely local.

 The issue, or rather the sentiment, is _independence_.
 Like so many folks, Texans stand at a loss to describe how they aim to go about life without relapse into laughably nonspecific terms.
 Independence is such a term.
-Try to define it; it washes out in the abstract, elusive creature unknown beneath the firmament ... fuck-you money, good health, and a very fortuitous roll of fortune's dice [be damned].
+Try to define it; it washes out in the abstract ... fuck-you money, good health, and a very fortuitous roll of fortune's dice [be damned].
 Try to make it practical; it boils down to a less heinous crop of dependencies than the other guy has.
 Dependent on the job, but not on the bottle.
 Dependent on neighbors, but not tied up in debt.

+[be damned]: https://youtu.be/eJlN9jdQFSc

 Independence is a _feeling_.
 We've all felt it, here and there, and we know it by name.
 The meaning is plain enough without more words that miss the mark.
-Chance to relish in it with any credibility, as who and what we know ever tighter intertwine, eludes the more often.

-[be damned]: https://youtu.be/eJlN9jdQFSc
+Heaps of analytical exposition don't make it any more clear.

 ---